69% of Americans Have Less Than $ 1000 Savings: How to Save More for the Future

 Americans need higher salaries to save more

-Taking into account the fact that life “from paycheck to paycheck” was called the main obstacle to saving, it is not surprising that respondents believed that the main thing that they needed to save more money was a higher salary.
+Given that paycheck-to-paycheck life was cited as the main obstacle to saving, it is not surprising that respondents felt that the most important thing they needed to save more money was a higher paycheck.
 About 38% of respondents said that a higher salary would save them more.

-A decrease in credit or a decrease in debt is the second reason that prevents Americans from saving more - about 18% chose this option.
-Although respondents said that high cost of living is one of the main obstacles to saving, only 9% said that moving to an area with a lower cost of living is the first thing that will help them.
+Decrease in credit or decrease in debt is the second reason that prevents Americans from saving more - about 18% chose this option.
+While respondents said the high cost of living is one of the main barriers to savings, only 9% said moving to an area with a lower cost of living is the first thing to help them.

 Americans prefer savings accounts, but many don't have savings

-The study showed that respondents who save are more likely to keep their money in a savings account, such as about 33%.
-However, an almost equal percentage of respondents - 29% - indicated that they had no savings.
+The study found that respondents who save are more likely to keep their money in a savings account, about 33% of them.
+However, an almost equal percentage of respondents - 29% - indicated that they have no savings.

 A savings account can be a good place to store emergency funds because money is easily available.
 But this is not the place to place pension savings, because interest rates on savings accounts are relatively low.
 For long-term savings, accounts such as 401 (k) and IRAs are definitely better because of the tax breaks they offer.
 They also allow you to invest in stocks or mutual funds, which usually offer a higher rate of return than traditional savings accounts.